ShilinC/starter-personal/content/authors/admin/_index.md

 I received Ph.D. in computer science (Google PhD Fellow) in 2021.
 I am deeply honored to have worked with talented people at other institutions including Apple (2018), Disney Research (2019), Walt Disney Imagineering (2019), and Weta Digital VFX (2021).

-Watching things I developed contributing to storytelling gives me lots of joy in my life.
+Contributing technology for storytelling gives me lots of joy in my life.
 As part of the Walt Disney family, I believe any sufficiently advanced technology is indistinguishable from magic.
 We stand behind every pixel on the screen.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Shilin_CV.pdf" "newtab" >}}CV{{< /staticref >}}.